Earth Energy Fruits & Veggies Versus Balance of Nature: Are They Worth It or Not?

 Earth Energy Fruits & Veggies Supplement Facts

-Here is a 2023 ingredients list for Fruits & Veggies by Earth Energy from their business website:
+Here are the ingredients for Fruits & Veggies by Earth Energy from their business website:

 Supplement Facts for Balance of Nature

-The following ingredients are listed for Fruits and Veggies on balanceofnature.com:
+The following ingredients are listed for Fruits and Veggies capsules on balanceofnature.com:

 • Proprietary Whole Fruit Maintain Blend: Aloe Vera, Apple, Banana, Blueberry, Cherry, Cranberry, Grape, Grapefruit, Lemon, Mango, Orange, Papaya, Pineapple, Raspberry, Strawberry and Tomato.